Learn About Requirements for Food Stamps

 Before turning in your food assistance application, you will need to meet several requirements, in addition to the resource and income limits.
 First, food stamp requirements say that seniors must be U.S. citizens or legally present in the U.S. before they can receive help.
 There are specific policies regarding immigrants and non-citizens, so it is important that you review all eligibility requirements for SNAP before applying.
 Second, seniors must have a Social Security Number to enroll in SNAP.
 If you do not currently have a Social Security Number, you can apply for one as long as you meet the eligibility criteria for this form of identification.

 Seniors who submit an application for food assistance usually do not need to worry about the work requirements for SNAP, it does not typically affect their chances of getting benefits.
 In most cases, SNAP work requirements only apply to people between 18 and 60 years of age.
 However, if you live in a household with people in this age range you may want to familiarize yourself with the food stamps work requirements anyway.
 Adults without disabilities and dependents usually need to have a job or be part of a work program to receive SNAP for more than three months.
-Because seniors can qualify for food assistance without meeting the work obligations, they may be eligible to get SNAP for a longer period of time before they need to reapply for benefits.
+Because seniors can typically qualify for food assistance without meeting the work obligations, they may be eligible to get SNAP for a longer period of time before they need to reapply for benefits.
 However, this depends on the state regulations.

 Discover How Qualifications for Food Stamps Are Decided

 To see if you meet the food stamps requirements, your state benefits office will ask you for an interview, which is where your eligibility will be decided.
 If a caseworker determines that your income, resources, citizenship and other qualifications are valid, you should be approved for benefits.
 However, you may be denied if you have violated any SNAP rules in the past, even if you meet the requirements for food stamps.
-If you do not qualify for food stamps or are denied for a reason that you disagree with, you can start the appeals process to your state’s food stamp determination.
+If you do not qualify for food stamps or are denied for a reason that you disagree with, you can start the appeals process to your state’s food stamps determination.